Duncan Taylor (rugby union): Club level

 Taylor signed for Bedford Blues aged 17.
 He then joined Saracens on a dual-registration deal in the summer of 2011.

 Mark McCall has described Taylor as an underappreciated player, and as a very popular player in the Saracens squad, and he has been described as a 'player's player.'
-During his time at Saracens he has won two Premiership finals in 2015 and 2016, scoring a try in the 2016 final.
+During his time at Saracens he has won three Premiership finals in 2015, 2016 and 2023, scoring a try in the 2016 final.
 He also helped Saracens win the European Champions Cup in 2016 and 2017.
+On 9 May 2023, it was announced Taylor would be leaving Saracens.

 International level

 Taylor first earned international honours representing Scotland A during their 2013 campaign.
 He scored a famous try in their first ever victory away to England Saxons at the sixth time of trying.

 His impressive performances during the 2012–2013 season were rewarded when he was called up the senior Scotland squad for their Summer tour to South Africa.
 He made his full debut against Samoa later that year.

 Playing for a club with a heavy fixture load has on occasion not helped Taylor's international career, at a time when Scotland had many player options at centre.